Blog post

 For many companies, employee turnover is going to become a costly problem.

-Struggling to retain employees underscores the importance of knowing who your high performers are.
+Struggling to retain employees shows why of knowing who your high performers are.
 With this insight, you know who you can’t afford to lose.
 When you know who your mission-critical employees are, you can create targeted retention strategies to stay ahead of potential turnover.

 Take a company like Thoropass.
 With growing employee turnover concerns stemming from the effect of The Great Resignation, Thoropass' executive team wanted to focus their retention efforts on mission-critical employees.
 Using Confirm, they leveraged organization network analysis (ONA) data to create a list of their top performers and created a retention strategy that resulted in retaining 100% of these mission-critical employees.